 Some providers choose to include 'internal audit' or self-assessment as a part of their strategy for monitoring ongoing compliance.
 The Continuing registration—self assessment checklist may assist providers to conduct and record information on the self-assessment process.

-Read more about ASQA’s audit process: Audit fact sheet PDF 130kb Audit fact sheet 419kb.
+Read more about ASQA’s audit process: Audit fact sheet (PDF 130kb) Audit fact sheet (DOC 776kb.)